-You don't need a VPN: Dropbox lets you share files securely inside and outside your company without wasting time on slow, complicated VPN setups.
+You don't need a VPN provider: Dropbox lets you share files securely inside and outside your corporate network without wasting time on slow, complicated VPN setups.

-And if you’re connecting to a VPN, there’s the hassle of signing in with a special app every time, followed by a steady stream of frustration.
-Trouble connecting and reconnecting, interference with other network resources, and slow connections are everyday occurrences.
+But part of the hassle for you is having to sign in with a special app every time, followed by a steady stream of frustration in the form of trouble connecting and reconnecting, interference with other network resources, and slow connections.
+We have a better way.

 Connecting to a file server via VPN is a multi-step process that can be irritating for even the most tech savvy of users.
 But Dropbox only requires a one-time installation and sign-in.
 Accessing files shared by team members is as easy as navigating through folders through our apps:

-If you think you need a VPN, switching to Dropbox means less hassle all around.
-Using Dropbox is as easy as saving files to a folder, minimizing the need for training and end user support.
-And our “user-first” design approach to admin tools means you’ll spend less time configuring software—and have more time for important, strategic projects.
+For a superior VPN solution, switching to Dropbox means a better, easier, more streamlined experience all around.
+Using Dropbox is as simple as saving files to a folder, and it minimizes the need for training and end user support.
+Our “user-first” design approach to admin tools means you’ll spend less time configuring software—and have more time for important, strategic projects.

-VPN security might be the top reason to use the technology for file sharing, but for many, it’s more trouble than it’s worth.
-Dropbox gives you the security you need to keep team data safe:
+Security might be the top reason to use VPN technology for file sharing, but for many, it’s more trouble than it’s worth.
+Dropbox gives you the security you need to keep your team’s data safe:

 Yes, you can share files securely with a VPN—but it’s not a hassle-free process.
 VPNs can increase privacy and security, but you can’t guarantee a completely anonymous online connection.
 To share files securely with a VPN first requires configuring a VPN, which can be a big undertaking involving IT resources and money.
 Then, you’ll need to make sure you’re connected to a VPN by signing in via specific software with special access permissions.
 Then, after those two conditions are met can you actually share or receive the files you need.